julienreszka/julienreszka/notes/10-Popular-Programming-Principles-DEBUNKED.md

 It may seem like they are because some of the most lazy programming principles have been widely adopted and celebrated in the programming community.

-In reality, those principles were adopted because there are a lot of bad programmers out there.
+In reality, those principles were widely adopted because there are a lot of lazy and bad programmers out there.

 In fact, good programmers are often hard working, disciplined, methodical, and strategic in their approach.